How It Began

 The pandemic period gave us the opportunity to think about how to breathe new life into the area of wasteland between Christchurch Road and Roupell Road.

-In our determination to make a change, we applied for a grant from Near Neighbours and were overjoyed to receive £2,575.00 in support.
+Determined to make a change, we applied for a grant from Near Neighbours and were overjoyed to receive £2,575.00 in support.
 With this backing, we partnered with Social Landscapes to organize a series of transformative workshops involving our community members.

-Our vision
+Our Vision

 April 2022